andreykurenkov/andreykurenkov.github.io/projects/team_projects/_posts/2015-05-02-mapping-sprayer.md

 ---
 Wow, what a senior design project.
 Getting a roughly 30k robot rover and being tasked with putting roughy 5k of electronics and sensors on top of it.
 And the software!
 To make a self driving, autonomous mapping robot that precisely sprayed plants and gathered data with the possibility of remote control and monitoring.
 Seriously, what a project.

 What a project - a serious enough one to the point of not being able to finish, apparently.
-A lot was working on that Jetson TK1, intense ROS-based SLAM code with Kinect 2 and SLAM input, navigation of the robot, and so much more - but as happens so often we did not pull it all together in time.
-Still, what an awesome project - be sure to check out the docs if its your sort of thing.
+A lot was working on that Jetson TK1, intense ROS-based SLAM code with Kinect 2 and SLAM input, navigation of the robot, and so much more (the technical docs and presentation have all the juicy details) - but as happens so often we did not pull it all together in time.
+Still, we were close, and for a project of such ambition that means something.